 Q-tips, also called cotton swabs by some, can be used to blot up very small drops of color as well.

-Lifting Out Damp Color
+Lifting out Damp Color

-A method for lifting out color that is still wet or damp is to blot it gently with a soft tissue, sponge, or paper towel.
+A method for lifting out a color that is still wet or damp is to blot it gently with soft tissue, sponge, or paper towel.
 What you use to blot the color will influence the shape and texture of the area that is lifted out.

-In addition to fixing mistakes, lifting out wet color with a soft tissue, dry brush, or dry sponge is a technique used to create clouds and to create textural areas such as foliage in a painting.
+In addition to fixing mistakes, lifting out a wet color with soft tissue, dry brush, or dry sponge is a technique used to create clouds and to create textural areas such as foliage in a painting.

 You can also use a dry brush or q-tip back and forth over a damp area to try to wick up and absorb still more of the paint and moisture.
 If you've lifted out all you can while damp, let the paint dry completely.
-You can use a hair dryer on warm to hasten the drying.
+You can use a hairdryer on warm to hasten the drying.

-Lifting Out Dry Color and Eliminating Hard Edges
+Lifting out Dry Color and Eliminating Hard Edges

 When the painting is dry, you may decide that some areas are too dark, or that you neglected to leave areas of white for highlights and need to bring those back, or that some edges need to be softened.
 There are several things that you can do achieve this.

 You can use a damp sponge, brush, or q-tip to rub an area gently and lift out the paint little by little, blotting it with a dry soft cloth or tissue as you repeat the process.
-A q-tip is very useful since it has cotton on both sides of the stick, one that can be used damp to lift off color, and one that can be used dry to blot the color that has been lifted out.
+A q-tip is very useful since it has cotton on both sides of the stick, one that can be used damp to lift off the color, and one that can be used dry to blot the color that has been lifted out.
 A damp bristle brush can be used on thicker paper to work color out of larger areas as well.

 If an edge is too hard, you can soften it by rubbing it with a damp q-tip or brushing it with a damp brush.
 The same applies to a break in tone—an area that has been painted in a color and shows a sharp line or discontinuity in color when another layer (a glaze) has been painted over it.
-Lifting out dry color can soften color and create gentle gradations between colors or values.
+Lifting out dry color can soften the color and create gentle gradations between colors or values.